-Amid great worldwide controversy, the first female cantor in Jewish history, Betty Robbins, was appointed by the Board of Trustees and Congregation of Temple Avodah in Oceanside, New York, in July 1955.
-At the age of thirty-one, Betty Robbins, with four young children, her husband, and a new homeland, shattered five thousand years of Jewish tradition and history when she was designated a cantor.
-Never before had a woman worn the garb and performed the traditional role of hazzan (cantor) in a Jewish synagogue anywhere in the world.
+Amid great worldwide controversy, Betty Robbins became the first woman to be ordained as a cantor.
+She was officially appointed as the cantor of Temple Avodah in Oceanside, New York by the Board of Trustees and Congregation in July 1955.
+At the age of thirty-one, Betty Robbins, with four young children, her husband, and a new homeland, shattered five thousand years of Jewish tradition and history when she was officially designated a cantor.
+The first woman to serve as a cantor was Julie Rosewald (1847-1906), who unofficially served as Temple Emanu-El’s cantor in San Francisco from 1884 to 1893.
+Robins followed in Rosewald’s footsteps, becoming one of the first women to wear the garb and perform the traditional role of Synagogue cantorhazzan (cantor) in a Jewish synagogue.

 In 1938 the family went into hiding for many months.
 Moishe Abramson had already left Poland in 1933 as a young Zionist and emigrated to Palestine.
 Betty’s father finally managed to arrange the family’s escape.
 After some time in London, Samuel Abramson was offered an opportunity to immigrate to Australia or Madagascar.
 He chose Australia because the city of Sydney sounded Jewish to him.